Table of Contents

 A joint generally means a point where two or more things are connected together.
 In this scenario, it is the point where two bones intersect.
 Joint means an articulation or in other words, a strong connection that joins the bones, teeth, and cartilage together.
 It is necessary for all types of movement in the body involving bones.
 The force generated by muscles is used to carry out movement through various joints.
-The degree and ease of movement at different joints vary with a lot of different factors.
+The degree and ease of movement at different joints vary to a lot of different factors.
 They could be classified based on two different things.

 Classification of Joints

 A joint is classified based on functionality as to how much movement it allows:

-- Immovable: A joint which permits no kind of movement is called as a synarthrosis.
-The sutures of the skull and also the gomphosis connecting teeth to that of the skull are some of the examples of synarthrosis.
+- Immovable: A joint which permits no kind of movement is called synarthrosis.
+The sutures of the skull and also the gomphosis connecting teeth to that of the skull are some examples of synarthrosis.

-- Slightly movable: An amphiarthrosis usually allows a very little amount of the movement at one of the joints.
+- Slightly movable: An amphiarthrosis usually allows a very little amount of movement at one of the joints.
 Examples of this amphiarthrosis include some of the intervertebral disks present in the spine and also the pubic symphysis present in the hips.

 - Freely movable: The third class of functional joints is said to be freely moving kind of diarthrosis joints.
-Diarthrosis are said to have the highest range of the motion of any kind of joint and also includes the knee, elbow, shoulder and also the wrist.
+Diarthrosis are said to have the highest range of motion of any kind of joint and also includes the knee, elbow, shoulder and also wrist.

 Joints are also classified based on the structure of the material present in them.

 - A fibrous joint is made up of tough collagen fibre, which does not allow any type of movement and also includes the sutures of the skull along with the syndesmosis holding together the ulna in addition to the radius of the forearm.